NIME-conference/cookbook/Chairs/workshop_chair.md

 # Workshop Chair

+Main role: Be responsible for the workshops during the conference.
+This includes:

+1. Direct the workshop selection process
+2. Make the workshop program
+3. Be responsible for running the workshops during the conference

 ## Before the conference

 # Prepare call for participation (September)

 The call for workshop submissions is announced at the same time as the call for papers, presentations, and all other conference participation.

 # Using the Conference Management System (October)